faranalytics/js-html-renderer/README.md

         body()(
             main({ id: 'main-content' })(
                 br(),
-                // ⮴ Void elements lack the additional parens for the node collection. p()(
+                // ⮴ Void elements lack additional parens for the node collection. p()(
                     $greetings
                     // ⮴ Dynamic content may be injected wherever there is a Symbol.